rupl/chrisruppel.com/blog/_posts/2025-03-03-modernizing-with-web-platform-reduced-motion.md

  * Reduced motion via JS-powered settings.
  *
  * Same exact behavior as MQ but with the JS-powered settings that look for the
- * data-reduce-motion attribute on the root element <html>.
+ * data-reduce-motion attribute on the root element &lt;html>.
  */
 html[data-reduce-motion] {
   /* repeat the contents of the media query block from before */